openstack/oslo-specs/specs/epoxy/remove-eventlet-from-oslo-service.rst

 The existing API will be modified to introduce the temporary backends.
-Backends will remains private module not directly importable by customers.
+Backends will remains private module not directly importable by consumers.
 One or the other backend will be imported by the classic import and by choosing one backend or the other in the config.

 The public API will remains almost the same until the Eventlet backend is not